EchooWww/CST_Term4/COMP4958/LectureNotes/Lecture2.md

-# Lecture 2: More about Elixir
+# Lecture 2: More about Elixir and Processes

 ## More Data Structures